 We have designed this webpage into sections based on existing user familiarity with webconferencing and Zoom as well as the situation bringing you to our resources.

-Zoom is accessed through the application portal via Muhlenberg.edu (the same area where one may access GSuite, Canvas, etc.) if you have a need for any Zoom session to exceed 40 minutes.
+Zoom is accessed through the application portal via Muhlenberg.edu (the same area where one may access GSuite, Canvas, etc.).

-Zoom works optimally with a webcamera and microphone, so make sure the room and/or your devices has both in advance.
+Zoom works optimally with a webcamera and microphone, so make sure the room and/or your devices have both in advance.

 You may contact ITMS to find hosting options on campus.

 Learn more about equipment options for a Zoom session (if needed) via the Media Services form [form for faculty/staff only; requires log-in to access form].

 For a step-by-step overview, see our Web Conferencing with Zoom documentation.

 We also have Zoom security recommendations for you to review before getting started as well as a refresher at any time.

 The Zoom application is installed in each classroom and College owned device.
 For personal devices, download zoom here.

 Here are links to Zoom documentation on starting the desktop application, and using the desktop application to join a meeting.